 Any time you enter Canada by sea, land or air, you come into contact with representatives of Canada Border Services Agency and must comply with the federal Customs Act.
-Your first compliance test is usually your completion of a “Declaration Card”, where you indicate what you are bringing into the country with you and whether you have exceeded the personal exemptions with regard to the value of goods you can bring into Canada duty free.
+Your first compliance test is usually your completion of a “Declaration Card”, where you indicate what you are bringing into the country with you and whether you have exceeded the personal exemptions with regard to the value of goods you can bring into Canada duty-free.

-Failure to comply with the Customs Act by providing false information in your Declaration Card or making false or misleading statements to customs officers (CBSA officers) can lead to serious charges under the Customs Act and a record of conviction with respect to a federal offence.
+Failure to comply with the Customs Act by providing false information in your Declaration Card or making false or misleading statements to customs officers (CBSA officers) can lead to serious charges under the Customs Act and a record of conviction with respect to a federal offense.

 More Information On Customs Act Offences